 Sexy Nerd and I spent last week traveling to and from London.
-Did you catch that little news story where all the airports in Chicago had to be cancelled because of a control tower fire?
-We were totally flying to Chicago (or trying to, at least) when that was happening.
+Did you catch that little news story where all the airports in Chicago had to be canceled because of a control tower fire?
+Of course we were totally flying to Chicago (or trying to, at least) when that was happening.
 What are the odds?

 During our trip, we stayed at the Holiday Inn Express and the much fancier, luxurious Crowne Plaza.
 Both hotels had one important thing in common...